OfficeDev/Office-Add-in-samples/Samples/excel-open-in-teams/README.md

     ![Screenshot of chat message in Teams with link to productdata.xlsx spreadsheet](./images/teams-chat-message.png)

-When the spreadsheet opens, you will see the product data, and also the embedded Script Lab add-in.
+When the spreadsheet opens, you will see the product data.
+The embedded Script Lab add-in will be available on the ribbon.

 ## Key parts of this sample